 Young children are eager learners – during their preschool years they learn more than any other time of life!
 Play is the natural way children learn at this age.
 Through play, they construct knowledge by trying out new ideas, exploring and discovering.
 Through play they learn about and make sense of their world.
 Through play friendships are formed.

 STARTING SCHOOL: At Mount Carmel we begin building our community even before our children enter the classroom, connecting family and school.
 A typical school year begins with a visit to each child’s home by the teaching team.
 During the home visits, children welcome their new teachers into their own familiar, safe environment, building trusting relationships that help with their separation from parents or caregivers.
-For the 2021 school year, each family invited the teachers into their home via ZOOM and then individually visited the classrooms with their parent to meet the teachers in person and see the classroom.
 A gradual start to the school year follows with our “phase-in” period, which is tailored to the development and needs of each child, helping them confidently ease into their newfound independence in the classroom.

 CURRICULUM: At Mount Carmel, each child’s curiosity and creativity are nurtured as they actively explore their environment.
 In bright, beautiful and recently renovated surroundings, children will experiment with a variety of open-ended materials and engage in large and small group activities with teachers, friends, and on their own.
 As children’s interests emerge, teachers encourage them to delve more deeply, allowing their interests to guide the curriculum and determine the themes and projects explored.

 Rather than a teacher-directed study of “concepts in isolation” (letter of the week, color of the day, etc.) our teachers integrate these concepts in child-centered themes or projects.
 Activities related to these themes support the learning of foundational skills and meet State Standards in math, language and literacy, science, and social studies in a more meaningful way.